scala-android/sbt-android/README.md

 Note: 0.7.0 and later is incompatible with build files for previous versions of the plugin.

+## New features in 0.7.0 ##

+* Consuming apklib and aar artifacts from maven or ivy
+* Producing and publishing apklib and aar artifacts to maven or ivy
+* Switch to using `com.android.build.AndroidBuilder` for many operations to maintain parity with Google's own android build process.
+Like that used in the new Gradle build
+* All plugin classes have been moved into the `android` package namespace.
+* Simplify configuration with the new `androidBuild`, `androidBuildAar`, `androidBuildApklib`, `buildApklib`, and `buildAar` shortcuts located in `android.Plugin`

 ## Description ##

 This is a simple plugin for existing and newly created android projects.